USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 make
 ``

-This shell command invokes the Makefile and follows the reciepe on how to compile and link the program files listed to update the CMAQ executable.
+This shell command invokes the Makefile and follows the recipe on how to compile and link the program files listed to update the CMAQ executable.

 ``
 make clean